Assistant Professor of Bilingual Education

 Dr. Collins’ research focuses on the dual language development of children of immigrants in the U.S. and how language competences interface among dimensions of children’s social, psychological, and academic well-being.
 His research gives careful consideration to contextual factors in the home and school environment and factors unique to children of immigrants.
-Since 2003, Dr. Collins has served as the research coordinator for the Harvard Project on Child Language and Developmental Psychiatry (CLDP), an NIMH-funded project at the Judge Baker Children’s Center.
-This project follows over 200 bilingual Latino children in 16 elementary public schools from kindergarten to second grade.
-Its results have important implications for young Latino children, both for those who have multiple strengths and are on a successful/adaptive pathway, as well as for those at risk for long-term academic and psychosocial problems due to lack of language proficiency, language deficits or mental health problems.
-Dr. Collins is committed to connecting his research to educators, clinicians, and specialists who work with dual language children.
+Dr. Collins is a Co-Investigator on the Harvard Project on Child Language and Developmental Psychiatry (CLDP) which follows over 200 bilingual Latino children in 16 elementary public schools from kindergarten to second grade.
+Findings from this study have important implications for young Latino children and demonstrate multiple strengths and successful/adaptive pathways, as well as academic and social-emotional problems related to language proficiency.
+In addition, Dr. Collins is an Associate Investigator on New York State Initiative for Emergent Bilinguals (NYSIEB), a collaborative CUNY project funded by the NYS DOE to support the educational achievements of emergent bilinguals in New York City schools.
+Dr. Collins is committed to connecting his research to educators, clinicians, and specialists who work with bilingual children of immigrants.

 Collins, B.A. & Cioe-Pena M. (2016) Declaring Freedom: Translanguaging in the Social Studies Classroom to Understand Complex Texts.
 In O. Garcia and T. Kleyn (Eds.), Translanguaging with Multilingual Students: Learning from Classroom Moments.
 New York, NY: Routledge.